Farm to Food Access – a pilot program to secure large purchases of locally grown food for local food access sites in the Berkshires.

 In order to establish an organized food supply process that is an integral part of the local food access system as opposed to an emergency response to immediate need, Berkshire Grown is piloting a project called Farm to Food access, in partnership with three food pantries and two other community organizations.
 The goal is to establish a year-round Farm-to-Food-Access buying exchange between food access organizations and local farmers.
 This program will formalize a buying system wherein a central organization (Berkshire Grown) establishes advance buying contracts with local farms to purchase fresh, locally-grown food, and in turn, the farmers will deliver that food to a central location where it will be aggregated, stored, and distributed to participating food access organizations.

 Farm to Food Access is a collaborative effort managed by Berkshire Grown.
 Currently we work with Berkshire Bounty, the Community Health Program in Great Barrington, the People’s Pantry in Great Barrington, and the South Congregational Church in Pittsfield, MA.
-2021 is the pilot year for this program.
+2021 was the pilot year for this program.

 Thank you to the Josephine & Louise Crane Foundation, the Feigenbaum Foundation, the Lee Bank Foundation, the Green Foundation, the Green Pastures Fund, and the Wendling Foundation and the individual donors whose early support has made the first year of Farm to Food Access a viable program.